Unvaccinated people in parts of China to be denied access to hospitals, parks and schools – KION546

 Bans on entry

-In the first two weeks of July, at least 50 counties across 12 provinces in China issued notices warning of strengthened measures to encourage unvaccinated citizens to get their shots, adding that “not being vaccinated will affect life and going out.”
+In the first two weeks of July, at least 50 counties across 12 Chinese provinces issued notices warning of strengthened measures to encourage unvaccinated citizens to get their shots, adding that “not being vaccinated will affect life and going out.”

 To date, notices of new measures have been posted in Sichuan, Fujian, Shaanxi, Jiangsu, Jiangxi, Guangxi, Anhui, Shandong, Hebei, Henan, Zhejiang and Inner Mongolia.

 Most of the areas imposing the measures are relatively small by Chinese standards — the largest is Zaozhuang City in Shandong province, which has a population of 4.2 million people.
-The first of the measures was announced on July 8 and as of Wednesday new notices were still being posted.
+The first of the measures was announced on July 8 with new notices still being posted as of Friday.

 The policies vary greatly from place to place — in 33 of the counties, the authorities said vaccination records will be checked on entry to public facilities, including administrative buildings and health facilities, and citizens who have not received their shot will be encouraged to do so.